 - 2. Students must complete the transfer programme within a period of 1 year and will be given 2 opportunities to take the exam. - 3.
 After completion of the transfer programme, if the student is in possession of a qualification in higher professional education in Chemical Technology, he/she will be admitted to the Chemical Engineering master's programme.
-He/she will be admitted for the track in which they attended the transfer programme.
-An exemption will apply for programme element 193799000 Internship 20 EC (in accordance with WHW art.
-7.13 section 2r).
-Instead, the student will attend a replacement programme package of 20 EC.
-This package is put together by the Programme Board and requires approval by the Board of Examiners. - 4.
-Instead of the transfer programme mentioned above, students of the Saxion Universities of Applied Sciences can also attend a transfer minor of 30 EC during their higher professional education.
-This minor must at least consist of all mathematics subjects and the combination of subjects must be approved by the Programme Board.
+He/she will be admitted for the track in which they attended the transfer programme. - 4.
+Instead of the transfer programme mentioned above, students of the University of Applied Sciences can also attend a transfer minor of 30 EC (Kies-Op-Maat minor) during their higher professional education.